2.Teaching Nouns: What do you have in your pockets?

 an umbrella

-If you look at the bottom of the list you can see that there are a couple of sneaky ones put in there which the students, following the rule, will make a mistake on.
-I do this deliberately because I know that the students will focus on why the rule is wrong here.
+If you look at the bottom of the list, you can see a couple of sneaky ones that the students, following the rule, will make a mistake on.
+I do this deliberately because the students will focus on why the rule is wrong here.

 an unicorn —> a unicorn